ShoYamanishi/AndroidMFCC/README.md

 # Description
 Originally motivated to measure the real-time performance of audio signal processing on Android devices.
-This is a study implementation as a bench-mark for a Native C++ implematation with Neon SIMD intrinsics.
+This is a study implementation as a bench-mark for a Native C++ implematation with 4-lane ARM NEON SIMD intrinsics.

 * Audio input 16KHz monaural linear PCM taken from AudioRecorder